TN 284 (08-26)

 a.
 Apportionment involved

-Input the absent dependent's portion as VA income to the dependent only if the interface did not already post the income.
-A verification code of “2,” “3,” or “4” following the claim number of the VA income entry on the SSR indicates an interface posting.
+Input the absent dependent child's apportioned payment as VA income to the dependent only if the interface did not already post the income.
+A verification code of 2, 3, or 4 following the claim number of the VA income entry on the SSR indicates an interface posting.

 If the case has an active SSI claim system pending file, process the actions on the SSI claim system using the VETERANS AFFAIRS PAYMENT page.

-For the specific rules to input VA Compensation or Pension not based on need (type “C” unearned income) and based on need (type “E” unearned income) for a dependent, see SM 01305.296 or SM 01005.191.
+For the specific rules to input VA Compensation or Pension that is either not based on need (type C unearned income) or based on need (type E unearned income) for a dependent, see SM 01305.296.

 b.
 Apportionment not involved

-Do not input the absent dependent's portion as income.
-If it is already posted, terminate the income retroactive to payments received on or after November 17, 1994 (subject to the rules of administrative finality) per the policy in SI 00830.314C.5.
+Do not input the absent dependent child's portion of an augmented VA benefit as income if it has not been apportioned.
+If it is already posted, terminate the income retroactive to payments received on or after November 17, 1994 (subject to the rules of administrative finality) per the policy in SI 00830.314C.5. in this section.

-In situations when a dependent child becomes an absent dependent child, terminate the child's portion of the Department of Veterans Affairs (VA) income effective with the month:
+In situations when a dependent child becomes an absent dependent child, terminate the child's portion of the VA income effective with the month:

-• The dependent child no longer resides with the beneficiary (For first-of-the-month (FOM) Residence and ISM Determinations information, see SI 00835.500B.2).
+• The dependent child no longer resides with the beneficiary (veteran or veteran's surviving spouse) (For first-of-the-month (FOM) Residence and ISM Determinations information, see SI 00835.500B.2.
 For rules of administrative finality information, see SI 04070.000); and

-• The dependent child receives no longer receives VA apportionment benefits.
+• The dependent child no longer receives VA apportionment benefits.

-Remove the posted VA income by following procedure regarding the use of UM frequency code of “N” and UM income amount of zero, in SM 01305.235 and SM 01305.296.
+Remove the posted VA income by following procedure regarding the use of UM frequency code of N and UM income amount of zero, in SM 01305.235 and SM 01305.335.

-For the specific rules to input VA Compensation or Pension not based on need (type “C” unearned income) and based on need (type “E” unearned income) for a dependent, see SM 01305.296 or SM 01005.191.
+For the specific rules to input VA Compensation or Pension that is either not based on need (type C unearned income) or based on need (type E unearned income) for a dependent, see SM 01305.296.

 a.
 Apportionment involved

-Input the absent dependent parent's portion as VA income to the absent dependent parent only if interface does not post the income.
-A verification code of “2,” “3,”or “4” following the claim number of the VA income entry on the Supplemental Security Record (SSR) indicates an interface posting.
+Input the absent dependent parent's apportioned payment (of a veteran's disability compensation payment only) as VA income to the absent dependent parent only if interface does not post the income.
+A verification code of 2, 3,or 4 following the claim number of the VA income entry on the SSR indicates an interface posting.

 If the case has an active SSI claim system pending file, process the actions on the SSI claim system using the VETERANS AFFAIRS PAYMENT page.

-For the specific rules to input VA Compensation or Pension not based on need (type “C” unearned income) and based on need (type “E” unearned income) for a dependent, see SM 01305.296 or SM 01005.191.
+For the specific rules to input VA Compensation or Pension that is either not based on need (type C unearned income) or based on need (type E unearned income) for a dependent, see SM 01305.296.

 b.
 Apportionment not involved

-Do not input the absent dependent parent's portion as income.
+Do not input the absent dependent parent's portion of the veteran's augmented disability compensation payment as income if there is no apportionment.
 If it is already posted, terminate the income retroactive to payments received on or after November 17, 1994 (subject to the rules of administrative finality) per the policy in SI 00830.314C.5. in this section.

-When a dependent parent becomes an absent dependent parent, terminate the parent's portion of the VA income effective with the month:
+When a dependent parent becomes an absent dependent parent, terminate the dependent parent's portion of the VA income (for disability compensation payments only) effective with the month:

-• the dependent parent no longer resides with the beneficiary (For first-of-the-month (FOM) Residence and ISM Determinations information, see SI 00835.500B.2.
+• the dependent parent no longer resides with the (the veteran) (For first-of-the-month (FOM) Residence and ISM Determinations information, see SI 00835.500B.2.
 For rules of administrative finality information, see SI 04070.000); and

-• the dependent parent no longer receives VA apportionment benefits.
+• the dependent parent no longer receives an apportioned disability compensation payment.

-Remove the posted VA income by following procedure regarding the use of UM frequency code of “N” and UM income amount of zero in SM 01305.235 and SM 01305.296.
+Remove the posted VA income by following procedure regarding the use of UM frequency code of N and UM income amount of zero in SM 01305.235 and SM 01305.335.

-If the case has an active Supplemental Security Income (SSI) claim system pending file, use the VETERANS AFFAIRS PAYMENT page to process the actions on the SSI claim system.
+If the case has an active SSI claim system pending file, use the VETERANS AFFAIRS PAYMENT page to process the actions on the SSI claim system.

-For the specific rules to input VA Compensation or Pension not based on need (type “C” unearned income) and based on need (type “E” unearned income) for a dependent, see SM 01305.296 or SM 01005.191.
+For the specific rules to input VA Compensation or Pension that is either not based on need (type C unearned income) or based on need (type E unearned income) for a dependent, see SM 01305.296.

-NOTE: A parent can only be a dependent parent in disability compensation payments.
+NOTE: A parent can only be a dependent parent for purposes of a veteran's receipt of an augmented disability compensation payments.

 G. References